In 1967, Albert Mehrabian came up with the “7%-38%-55%” rule determining that communication is made up of three parts:

 전후상황 파악의 중요성

 For example, according to Jay Ivey, customers are likely to interpret a casual attitude in a delicate situation as being insensitive, condescending, or otherwise inappropriate.
+It just may not create the most productive mood.

 An overwhelming majority of customers—78%—would be dissatisfied if their request was denied using a casual tone.
 In contrast, if a request was granted in a formal tone, only 35% said it affected their satisfaction.